-The input to the EnviroTrack preprocessor is the context description file, such as the one shown in Section 3.
-The preprocessor patches a set of NesC program templates using the information gathered from the context description file to produce the target NesC modules such as those implementing the $sense_e()$ and $state_e()$ functions.
+In this section, we describe the architecture of EnviroTrack in more detail.
+EnviroTrack consists of two main modules; a preprocessor that interprets user directives to generate the appropriate middleware calls at compile time, and a run-time group management protocol.
+The protocol runs on top of a routing service.
+Briefly, the input to the EnviroTrack preprocessor is a context description file, such as the one shown in Section 2.
+The preprocessor patches a set of NesC program templates using the information gathered from the context description file to produce appropriate middleware calls to a library of NesC modules such as those implementing the $sense_e()$ and $state_e()$ functions.
 The programs are then compiled using the provided TinyOS development tools.